logan-robbins/quadracode/quadracode-runtime/IMPLEMENTATION.md

 The `ContextEngine` is the heart of the runtime's context management system.
 It is a collection of nodes that work together to maintain a high-quality, relevant, and size-constrained context.
 Its key components include:

 - **`ContextEngine`**: The high-level coordinator that orchestrates the entire context engineering lifecycle.
-- **`ContextCurator`**: An implementation of the MemAct framework that applies a set of operations (e.g., retain, compress, summarize) to the context segments to keep the context size within a target limit.
+- **`ContextCurator`**: An implementation of the MemAct framework that applies a set of operations (e.g., retain, compress, summarize, externalize, isolate) to the context segments to keep the context size within a target limit while safely offloading archival content to external storage when enabled.
 - **`ContextScorer`**: An implementation of the ACE framework that evaluates the quality of the context based on a set of heuristics.
 - **`ProgressiveContextLoader`**: A component that loads context artifacts on demand, based on the current needs of the task.
 - **`ContextReducer`**: A utility for summarizing and condensing large context segments.